-Seven very smart gardeners have built their own small greenhouses, and I'm sharing what they did as inspiration for your own small greenhouse project.
+Seven very smart gardeners built the small greenhouses shown below, and I'm sharing what they did as inspiration for your own small greenhouse project.

 Tiny greenhouse made from cups: This project requires no building skills, and is an excellent way to start seeds.
 Punch holes in the bottoms of two disposable plastic drinking cups.
 Fill one cup with potting soil.
 Plant a seedling in the soil.
 Place the second cup upside down on top of the dirt-filled cup, to create a lid.